 Earlier this month, the DMV told Secretary of State LaVonne Griffin-Valade that it had discovered the erroneous registrations.
 The secretary of state, who oversees elections, subsequently determined that two of those 306 people had voted.
 Officials today said that one of those two people was in fact eligible to vote.

-DMV then returned to its database to determine whether other people were erroneously added to voter roles.
+DMV then returned to its database to determine whether other people were erroneously added to voter rolls.
 The figures the agency released today, first reported by Oregon Public Broadcasting, appear to be the end of the matter.
 At least that’s what officials hope.

-Ben Morris, the chief of staff to Griffin-Valade, said today that his agency moved quickly after learning of the issue from DMV Sept.
-12 and is now confident that the rolls have been fully vetted and than DMV’s errors will have no impact on the November general election.
+Ben Morris, the chief of staff for Griffin-Valade, said today that his agency moved quickly after learning of the issue from DMV Sept.
+12 and is now confident that the rolls have been fully vetted and that DMV’s errors will have no impact on the November general election.
 DMV administrator Amy Joyce said her agency has tweaked the program it uses to register voters and trained staff on its proper use.

 In response to the information released today, State Treasurer Tobias Read, the Democratic nominee for secretary of state, blasted the performance of the agency he hopes to lead.

 “I continue to be appalled that this happened in the first place,” Read said.
 “It is unacceptable.
 While it appears that these errors were made at the DMV, at the end of the day the responsibility for our voter registration system lies with the secretary of state.
-There should have been a “fail safe” system in place at the SOS to ensure the integrity of data coming into our election system.
+There should have been a ‘fail safe’ system in place at the SOS to ensure the integrity of data coming into our election system.
 That should be instituted immediately.
 If it isn’t, that will be my first order of business as secretary of state.”

-Gov. Tina Kotek said she has instructed ODOT to make systemic changes to prevent non-citizens from being registered to vote in the future.
+Gov. Tina Kotek said she has instructed ODOT to make systemic changes to prevent noncitizens from being registered to vote in the future.

 “The integrity of election systems is the cornerstone of a functioning democracy, and any error that can undermine our voting system must be taken seriously and addressed immediately,” Kotek said.
 “Following round-the-clock corrective action on the part of Oregon DMV to address the known errors and ensure they will not impact the 2024 general election, I am now directing the agency to go above and beyond to ensure errors like this will not happen again.”

 Republican legislative leaders said they want more information.
-“While I appreciate Gov. Kotek’s directive to the DMV to take proactive steps to avoid further errors with the state’s motor voter program, it’s not enough,” says Senate Minority Leader Daniel Bonham (R-The Dalles).
-“The only reason we know about the DMV registering 1,259 non-citizens to vote is because a national think tank started asking questions.
+“While I appreciate Gov. Kotek’s directive to the DMV to take proactive steps to avoid further errors with the state’s Motor Voter program, it’s not enough,” says Senate Minority Leader Daniel Bonham (R-The Dalles).
+“The only reason we know about the DMV registering 1,259 noncitizens to vote is because a national think tank started asking questions.
 This tells me that there’s probably much larger, systematic issues at play.
 For Gov. Kotek to suggest that this is the only necessary action to clean up our voter rolls suggests that she’s more focused on managing appearances than solving real problems.”